Seeds

 Connected pages I like worms | I like conifers | I like my shed | I like climbers | I like junk | celebration trees | Plants

 Many words have been written about sheds and how they are a male preserve.
 A cave to retreat to when we feel threatened.
-A place to keep all of our precious things, things so precious we daren't bring them into the house lest they be misunderstood by our womenfolk and thrown away.
+A place to keep all of our precious things, things so precious we daren't bring them into the house lest they be misunderstood by our womenfolk and cast asunder.

 There's something very boyish about sheds, the fact that ideally they're not that easy to see - they should be at least semi-hidden by bushes and other growth.